I’ll give you 3 major reasons you shouldn’t get 7 Day Cash Money in this review and that’s because I got it and I regret it.

-The 3 reasons I can’t approve this program:
+The 3 reasons I can’t approve of 7 Day Cash Money:

-If I have a website ranked on the first page, I’m going to get a ton more visitors than if I were ranked on the next few pages.
+If I have a website ranked on the first page of Google, I’m going to get a ton more visitors than if I were ranked on the next few pages.
 This is important to understand because what I see with this program doesn’t really come together in terms of logic and that leads me to another very important point: